Believe it or not, a group of flies is a “business.”

 Be Do Have

-Although Aesop may not be impressed, there is a moral worth appreciating in the story of Bee and Fly: don’t just create
+Although Aesop may not be impressed, there is a moral worth appreciating in the story of Bee and Fly: don’t just create company culture, Bee it!

 One of the competitive advantages for sustainable entrepreneurs is team motivation, which is created in part because employees appreciate a culture that values sustainability.

 Last month, I was taking with two friends who have recently launched a cool SaaS company, Ecobot, that automates the process for wetland scientists to collect, process, and report data.
-Jeremy and Lee have struck a nerve in their industry and demand for their software
+Jeremy and Lee have struck a nerve in their industry and demand for their software has been immediate and way beyond expectations.
+They have the good fortune of a fast growth tiger of a company by the tail.

 At a weekly scrum meeting, Jeremy and Lee affirmed their desire to create a great company culture from the start, before more employees are brought on.
 I joined them for their dialogue on company culture.